jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Output files can be seen under `04-analysis/deep/multivcfanalyzer/superreference_mapping/output/`

-> :warning: Only the snpStatistics files are provided here due to their large
+> :warning: Only the snpStatistics files are provided here due to the large
 > size of the other MultiVCFAnalyzer output files.

 To compare the level of heterozygosity as reported in MultiVCFAnalyzer between